Chr15t1an1/KCoopBankingTool/readme.md

 This tool is to process coop export reports and create uploads ready for the NMLS website.

+## Set up
+1) Create uploads and exports folders
+2) Check path in contollers and Py file

 ## Contributing

 Thank you for considering contributing to this peoject.
 Any contribution that makes the project better will be reviewed and added.